Why Is My Coffee Creamer Thick: Is It Spoiled? | 3 Easy Tips

 The Role of Emulsifiers in Creamer Thickness

 Have you ever wondered what keeps your coffee creamer smooth and consistent?
 For most creamers on the market, the answer lies in a single ingredient: the emulsifier.
-In the culinary world, emulsifiers are said to be the bridge between water and oil – two components that are naturally repellant.
+In the culinary world, emulsifiers are said to be the bridge between water and oil – two components that are naturally repellent.

 These microscopic heroes are the reason behind the desirable texture and creaminess we relish in our coffee creamer.